Allen Loughry: Federal prosecution and conviction

 In late 2017, reports came to light of high spending by Loughry and Justice Robin Davis totaling well more than a million dollars, and at an emergency meeting, he was replaced as Chief Justice by Justice Margaret Workman.

-On June 20, 2018, he was arrested at his home by the FBI, and later in the day Michael B. Stuart, United States Attorney for the Southern District of West Virginia, announced that a grand jury had indicted Loughry on 22 counts, including 16 counts of frauds and swindles, two counts of wire fraud, one count of witness tampering, and three counts of lying to federal investigators.
+On June 20, 2018, he was arrested at his home by the FBI, and later in the day.
+Michael B. Stuart, United States Attorney for the Southern District of West Virginia, announced that a grand jury had indicted Loughry on 22 counts, including 16 counts of frauds and swindles, two counts of wire fraud, one count of witness tampering, and three counts of lying to federal investigators.

 Loughry’s federal criminal trial began on October 2.
 The trial concluded ten days later with Loughry being convicted of seven counts of wire fraud, one count of mail fraud, one count of witness tampering and two counts of lying to the FBI.
 The jury found Loughry not guilty on nine counts of wire fraud and two counts of mail fraud.
-They also deadlocked on one count of wire fraud after United States District Judge John Copenhaver refused to issue an Allen charge to the jury concerning this count.
+They also deadlocked on one count of wire fraud after United States District Judge John Thomas Copenhaver Jr. refused to issue an Allen charge to the jury concerning this count.
 Loughry was sentenced to 24 months in federal prison on February 13, 2019 and was sent to serve his sentence at FCI Williamsburg.
 He was released from prison on December 19, 2020.